Ranma ½: Season 1 (2024)

+Season 2 (2025)

 Video games

-There have been fifteen video games based on the Ranma ½ franchise.
-While most are fighting games, there have been several RPGs and puzzle games.
+There have been seventeen video games based on the Ranma ½ franchise.
+While most are fighting games, there have been several RPGs, puzzle games, and Pachinko slot machines.
+The most recent game is Pachislot Ranma 1/2, released on November 5, 2018, for Pachinko.
 Only two have been released in Western countries.
 Ranma ½: Chōnai Gekitōhen was released in the US as Street Combat; the characters were Americanized, having their appearances completely changed, and the music was changed as well.
 However, Ranma ½: Hard Battle was released in both North America and Europe unaltered.

-Live action special
+Live-action special

-A live action television adaption of Ranma ½ aired on Nippon TV, in a two-hour time-slot, on December 9, 2011.
+A live action television adaption of Ranma ½ aired on Nippon Television, in a two-hour time-slot, on December 9, 2011.
 Although it was initially reported that the special would contain an original story, the film does take its main plot from one of the manga's early stories with several other early scenes mixed in.
 The special stars Yui Aragaki as Akane, with Kento Kaku and Natsuna Watanabe playing male and female Ranma respectively.
 Ryōsei Tayama is cast as the antagonist, the new original character Okamada.
 The all-girl pop group 9nine contribute "Chikutaku☆2Nite" as the theme song.
 It was released on both DVD and Blu-ray on March 21, 2012.